wimmersa/pdsnd_github/README.md

 The cities are New York, Washington and Chicago.
 The user can choose a city and then narrow down the query by months and weekdays***

 ### Files used
-+python file 'project_02_bike_data.py'
++ python file 'project_02_bike_data.py'
-+CSV_files for the query
++ CSV_files for the query

 ### Credits

-+seconds to hh:mm:ss for helper function https://stackoverflow.com/questions/1384406/convert-seconds-to-hhmmss-in-python https://www.askpython.com/python/examples/convert-seconds-hours-minutes
++ seconds to hh:mm:ss for helper function https://stackoverflow.com/questions/1384406/convert-seconds-to-hhmmss-in-python
+https://www.askpython.com/python/examples/convert-seconds-hours-minutes

-+Chunk algorithm:
++ Chunk algorithm:
 Udacity Generator Expressions
 ChatGTP

-+user input 'not in' method:
++ user input 'not in' method:
 ChatGTP

-+cpu excecution time
++ cpu excecution time
 https://pynative.com/python-get-execution-time-of-program/